grussorusso/grussorusso.github.io/content/_index.md

-My research interests span the area of distributed computing systems with emphasis on Quality-of-Service optimization and run-time self-adaptation.
+My research interests span the area of distributed computing systems with emphasis on performance optimization and run-time self-adaptation.
 My current research mainly revolves around:

 - Function-as-a-Service in the Edge-Cloud Continuum
-- Performance optimization for Big Data processing systems
+- Performance optimization of data-intensive applications
 - Workflow scheduling in the Cloud
-- Self-adaptive Data Stream Processing (DSP) systems

 <!--<hr class="sectionbar"/>-->